Contents Insurance Calculator for Flats, Apartments & Renters

 • Contents value (sum insured): The replacement cost for your belongings (furniture, electronics, clothing).
 Higher sums increase the premium.
 In our model this scales gently: small increases near typical ranges change price modestly; very high sums add more.

-• Improvements / Betterments (walls-in): For condo/leasehold owners, this is the value of upgraded floors, cabinetry, fixtures you are responsible for beyond the building’s master policy.
+• Leasehold improvements (walls-in): For leasehold flat owners and international condo-style policies, this is the value of upgraded floors, cabinetry, fixtures you are responsible for beyond the building policy.
 We apply a soft uplift when this value rises.

 • Personal liability limit: Protects you if you accidentally injure someone or damage their property.
 We apply a small multiplier for higher limits (coverage is cheap relative to the protection offered).